SanderElias/Samples/Angular-Signals/readme.md

 // NOTE: see disclaimer at the top.
 ```

 This is a very contrived example.
 Let me be clear, I'm unaware of the team having plans around this.
-To me it makes a lot of sense adding those things once the signal is in the core.
+To me it makes a lot of sense to add those things once the signal is in the core.
 But that is just me.
 I'm sure the team has a lot of other ideas.
 And I'm sure they will be great.

 <sub>(note this section is updated from the original article)</sub>